I love to explore the relationship between the fictional worlds we create for movies, books, games, etc. and the real world.

 In a classless system, the developers do not have the same degree of control over the end result.
 Players may choose, for example, to build a class that is entirely offensive and end up making themselves too vulnerable.
 Or, they may build a class which has strong defensive capabilities, but which utterly lacks offensive firepower.
 The developers may discover that, in the interest of creating the most powerful combatant possible, a player has designed a character completely lacking in utility functions, thus closing themselves off from large areas of gameplay that the developers want the player to explore.
 These design challenges are not trivial and cannot be solved by tweaking numbers alone.

 In a statically classed system, the developers may assign each class a primary offensive capability, defensive capability, and utility.
 One class may be stronger than another in one area or another, but each class will be given enough in each category to complete the game with an appropriate amount of challenge.

-In a dynamically classed system, it is possible for a player to build a class which possesses too much strength in one area or too little strength in another.
-Let's take for example a simple statically classed system which uses three archetypes: a warrior, a wizard, and a thief.
+In a dynamically classed system, it is possible for a player to build a class that possesses too much strength in one area or too little strength in another.
+Let's take for example a simple statically classed system that uses three archetypes: a warrior, a wizard, and a thief.